Sublette High School

 KAY Leadership Camp

 KAY camp has been rated by several national groups as one of the finest leadership training programs in the nation.
-Camp delegates have an opportunity to learn leadership techniques, methods of group guidance and ideas for programs, projects and parties.
+Camp delegates have an opportunity to learn leadership techniques, methods of group guidance, and ideas for programs, projects, and parties.
 A wide variety of activities take place during the week.
-The spirit, confidence and enthusiasm generated at KLC is SUPERFANTASTIC!
+The spirit, confidence, and enthusiasm generated at KLC are SUPER FANTASTIC!

 KAY Unit Conferences, held during the winter months, are designed to focus on club leadership on the local level.
 The half-day conference gives KAY students from neighboring communities the opportunity to share project and program ideas and work together on a service project.
 Delegates return to their clubs motivated and focused to make a difference!